 There are boils at Yaculta Bank.

 Beware the float planes that land and take off near Tyee Spit.
-There is a light at the end of the spit that (usually) flashes as a warning.
+There is a white light at the end of the spit that (usually) flashes as a warning.

 There is sometimes low visibility due to fog.